ValeevGroup/tiledarray/INSTALL.md

     - `OpenBLAS`: OpenBLAS
     - `Accelerate`: Apple's Accelerate framework
     - `FLAME`: (LAPACK-only) [libFLAME](https://www.cs.utexas.edu/~flame/web/libFLAME.html)
-    To maintain compatibility with the standard BLAS and CMake CMake modules the user can also simply specify the `BLA_VENDOR` variable which specifies the particular library variant to seek, as described in the corresponding [module docs](https://cmake.org/cmake/help/latest/module/FindBLAS.html).
+    *N.B.* These differ from the recognized values of the `BLA_VENDOR` variable used by the [BLAS+LAPACK CMake modules](https://cmake.org/cmake/help/latest/module/FindBLAS.html).
 - If the use of the NWChemEx kit is disabled by setting CMake cache variable `ENABLE_WFN91_LINALG_DISCOVERY_KIT` to `OFF` BLAS/LAPACK are imported transitively via the BLAS++/LAPACK++ libraries (which are themselves imported transitively via the BTAS library).
 Under the most common scenario, where TiledArray